okfde/edulabs/_dw/happy-text-with-a-longer-title-and-aouuaoss-for-a-happy-booksprint.md

 ---
 _id: 759c2f50-a94f-11e7-94e8-ff9d321444bf
 art: oer
-title: 'Happy Text, with a longer title and äöüÜÄÖß, for a happy booksprint'
+titel: 'Happy Text, with a longer titel and äöüÜÄÖß, for a happy booksprint'
 desc: >-
   Everyone wants to enjoy the good parts - but you have to build the framework first.
 That's the way I look when I get home late; black and blue.
 I can't